PretendoNetwork/archival-tools/theme-shop/README.md

 # Nintendo 3DS Theme Shop

+## Prerequisites
+* Python
+* libcurl
+* 3DS Common Prod Cert from any 3DS system
+* boot9.bin from any 3DS system
 ## Usage

 1. Create `.env` and fill in the path leading to your 3DS common prod cert and the path leading to `boot9`.
 It should look something like this: